zephyrproject-rtos/zephyr/doc/project/project_roles.rst

   requested are addressed
 * Responsibility to re-assign a pull request if they are the original submitter of the code
-* Responsibility to drive the pull request to a mergeable state
 * Solicit approvals from maintainers of the subsystems affected
 * Responsibility to drive the :ref:`pr_technical_escalation` process